Documentation

 Example

-Return the sum of all the strings supported on N spins with only y and with coeficients 1
+Return a vector of all the strings supported on N spins with only y and identity.

 Example

-Return the sum of all the strings supported on N spins with only z and with coeficients 1
+Return a vector of all the strings supported on N spins with only z and identity.

 Example